g8os/home/docs/bootstrap/bootstrap.md

 <a id="usb"></a>
 ### USB

-You can also download an USB image, ready to copy to an USB Stick: `https://bootstrap.gig.tech/usb/BRANCH/ZEROTIER-NETWORK`
+You can also download an USB image, ready to copy to an USB stick: `https://bootstrap.gig.tech/usb/BRANCH/ZEROTIER-NETWORK`

 <a id="ipxe"></a>
 ### iPXE Script